grnet/agkyra/docs/design/algorithm.rst

 decision process will detect it and resume the syncing.
 However, since the decision process is run often, it will also detect syncings that have not completed because they are just still running.
-In order to distinguish and exclude them, we keep in memory a 'heartbeat' entry for each active syncing -- while an object is being transferred, the tranferring client is responsible to keep the heartbeat up-to-date.
+In order to distinguish and exclude them, we keep in memory a 'heartbeat' entry for each active syncing, which records the thread that runs the syncing; we skip objects with an alive syncing thread when deciding what to sync.

 When syncing an upstream object to the local file system, there is a risk to lose the local object if syncing fails after the object has been hidden, as